 Stacked books with worn spines and yellowing pages create cozy literary corners aligned with the vintage cottagecore aesthetic.
 Arrange them on stools, windowsills, or low shelves.
 Let them mingle with candles, teacups, or handwritten notes for added romance.
 These vignettes evoke long afternoons and quiet curiosity.
 They remind us to slow down and get lost in story.

-- Furniture: cream tufted club armchair with dark wooden bun feet
+- Furniture: cream tufted roll-arm club chair with dark turned wood legs

-- Lighting: antique brass table lamp with tapered beige linen shade
+- Lighting: bronze base table lamp with tapered oatmeal linen shade

 14. Cloudy Window Views